-The EPPA model is a recursive dynamic multi-regional general equilibrium model of the world economy developed for the analysis of climate change policy (Babiker, et al., 2001).
-Version 3 of the model is built on a comprehensive energy-economy data set, GTAP-E as described by Hertel (1997), that accommodates a consistent representation of energy markets in physical units as well as detailed accounts of regional production and bilateral trade flows2.
+The EPPA model is a recursive dynamic multi-regional general equilibrium model of the world economy developed for the analysis of climate change policy (Babiker et al., 2001).
+Version 3 of the model is built on a comprehensive energy-economy data set, GTAP-E as described by Hertel (1997), that accommodates a consistent representation of energy markets in physical units as well as detailed accounts of regional production and bilateral trade flows.
 The base year for the model is 1995, and it is solved recursively at 5-year intervals through 2100 to capture the long-term dynamics of resource scarcity and capital stock turnover.
 EPPA consists of twelve regions, which are linked by international trade, nine production sectors, and a representative consumer for each region as shown in Table 1.
-Capital, labor, and a factor resource for each fossil fuel and a land resource for agriculture comprise the primary factors of production.
-As illustrated below in Section 3, new technologies must be parameterized in terms of these factors of production, specifically capital, labor, and fuel for CCS technologies.
+The primary factors of production include capital, labor, and a factor resource for each fossil fuel and a land resource for agriculture.
+As illustrated in Section 3, new technologies must be parameterized in terms of these factors of production, specifically capital, labor, and fuel for CCS technologies.